Anti-Inflammatory Diet for Skin - Why is proper nutrition important for beautiful skin?

-Many skin problems are based on inflammatory processes.
-They often go unnoticed.
+Many skin problems are caused by inflammatory processes.
+Often they even go unnoticed.
 They lead to oxidation damage, faster skin aging and other problems.
-Eating the right diet can take the fuel out of inflammation.
-This is how an anti-inflammatory diet can protect your skin from irritated areas.
-What is involved and how do you integrate this diet into your everyday life – also vegan?
+With the right diet you can take the fuel out of inflammation.
+An anti-inflammatory diet can protect your skin from irritated areas.
+What does it involve and how do you incorporate this diet into your everyday life – including vegan?
 Read on!

 Anti-inflammatory diet and beautiful skin

-Your diet has a major impact on the appearance of your skin.
+Your diet has a major influence on the appearance of your skin.
 It can promote the regeneration of your skin, strengthen its self-protection and even reduce inflammation.
-Many unpleasant skin conditions can be attributed to this, such as rosacea, psoriasis, neurodermatitis or even acne.
-In addition, inflammation accelerates skin aging.
-So the topic is not only interesting for you in the case of visible inflammation .
+Many unpleasant skin conditions can be traced back to this, such as rosacea, psoriasis, neurodermatitis and even acne.
+Inflammation also accelerates skin aging.
+The topic is not only interesting for you when it comes to visible inflammation .

 The function of inflammation

-To understand how anti-inflammatory nutrition can support your skin, you should first understand how inflammation works and what inflammation is.
+To understand how you can support your skin with an anti-inflammatory diet, you should first understand how inflammation works and what types of inflammation exist.

 Inflammation is part of your body's immune response.
-Its purpose is to eliminate germs and toxins.
+Their purpose is to eliminate germs and poisons.
 Redness and warmth after injuries are typical.
-For example, if you cut yourself, bacteria get into the wound .
-The worst is flushed out with the bleeding.
-The rest is "burned” in the next healing phase.
-Therefore, inflammation in such cases is quite normal.
-It becomes problematic when they don't subside properly.
+For example, when you cut yourself, bacteria get into the wound .
+The worst of it is washed out with the bleeding.
+The rest will be “burned” in the next healing phase.
+That's why inflammation is completely normal in such cases.
+It becomes problematic if they don't subside properly.
 This is often the case, for example, with inflammatory skin conditions.

 💡 Tip: Silent inflammation promotes oxidative stress.
-We've already covered in detail how damaging free radicals are to your skin .
+We've already covered in detail how harmful free radicals are to your skin .
 They attack healthy cells and accelerate skin aging.

 Inflammatory skin diseases

 You may already suspect that some foods are making your skin worse.
-But through which?
+But through which one?
 And can you change your diet to improve your skin?
-Yes, with an anti-inflammatory diet for the skin you can positively influence healing.
+Yes, with an anti-inflammatory diet for the skin you can definitely have a positive effect on healing.

-A high-fiber diet promotes a healthy intestinal flora .
-It's important.
-This is because “good” microbes convert fiber into anti-inflammatory fatty acids.
-If, on the other hand, the "bad” microbes in the intestine predominate, more pro-inflammatory substances are formed .
+A diet rich in fiber promotes healthy intestinal flora .
+That's important.
+“Good” microbes convert fiber into anti-inflammatory fatty acids.
+However, if the “bad” microbes predominate in the intestine, more inflammatory substances are produced.

 Omega-3 fatty acids

 Unsaturated fatty acids are good, we already know that.
 However, there are differences here.
-Omega-3 fatty acids have anti-inflammatory effects 1,2 while omega-6 fatty acids promote inflammation.
+Omega-3 fatty acids have an anti-inflammatory effect 1,2 , while omega-6 fatty acids promote inflammation.
 It is important to ensure a good ratio of both fatty acids.
-Unfortunately, omega-3 falls far short in our western diet.
-Most of it is available in fish, but there are also vegetable sources.
+Unfortunately, Omega-3 is neglected in our Western diet.
+Most of it is available in fish, but there are also plant-based sources.

 🌱 Important for a vegan diet : Omega-3 from plant sources lack certain fatty acids that ensure beautiful skin.
-Although your body can form them from plant-based omega-3, it needs a correspondingly larger amount to do so.
-Our post on omega-3 fatty acids explains how to get enough of them on a vegan diet .
+Your body can produce them from plant-based omega-3, but it needs a correspondingly larger amount.
+Our article on omega-3 fatty acids explains how you can get enough of them on a vegan diet .

-Antioxidants are radical scavengers and reduce oxidative stress that accelerates skin aging.
+Antioxidants are free radical scavengers and reduce oxidative stress , which accelerates skin aging.
 He has many triggers.
 One of them is underlying inflammation.
 If you consume as many antioxidants as possible, you counteract the consequences of oxidative stress.

 Both nutrients are part of an anti-inflammatory diet for beautiful skin.
-Why do we name them in the same breath?
+Why do we mention them in the same breath?
 They work together .
-If there is a lack of magnesium, your body produces less vitamin D. If there is a lack of vitamin D, your body cannot use magnesium properly.
-In short, if you lack one, you lack both.
+If there is a lack of magnesium, your organism produces less vitamin D. If there is a lack of vitamin D, your body cannot utilize magnesium properly.
+In short: If you lack one, you lack both.

-What does an anti-inflammatory diet that supports your skin look like
+What does an anti-inflammatory diet look like to support your skin

 Fresh fruits, vegetables and herbs

-Many of the vitamins and plant pigments contained therein have an antioxidant effect, for example carotenoids, flavonoids or vitamins A, C and E. Berries and peppers in particular are also rich in dietary fibre .
+Many of the vitamins and plant pigments it contains have an antioxidant effect, for example carotenoids, flavonoids or vitamins A, C and E. Berries and peppers in particular are also rich in fiber .

-☝️ Tip: Every day a tablespoon of tomato paste gives you the antioxidant kick.
+☝️ Tip: A tablespoon of tomato paste every day gives you an antioxidant kick.
 It is rich in lycopene, which is particularly important for beautiful skin.

 whole grain products

-Choose whole grain rather than white flour.
-And prefer oats, rye or barley to wheat.
-Background: When metabolizing easily digestible white flour, blood sugar levels and insulin levels rise.
-This promotes inflammation and, by the way, also sebum production - hello, oily skin!
+It's better to choose whole grains than white flour.
+And choose oats, rye or barley rather than wheat.
+Background: When metabolizing easily digestible white flour, blood sugar and insulin levels rise.
+This promotes inflammation and also sebum production - hello, oily skin!

 They are rich in fiber and antioxidant minerals such as magnesium, selenium and zinc.
-Walnuts and flaxseed are also high in omega-3 fatty acids, making them an excellent source of these important fats for vegans.
-Nuts and seeds are not only part of an anti-inflammatory diet that supports your skin, they are also indispensable in any diet.
+Walnuts and flaxseeds are also rich in omega-3 fatty acids, making them an excellent source of these important fats for vegans.
+Nuts and seeds are not only part of an anti-inflammatory diet that supports your skin, but are indispensable in every diet.

 In the past, fats were generally demonized.
 Today we know that a distinction must be made.
 Organic, cold-pressed and polyunsaturated vegetable oils are absolute power substances.
-Used correctly, they can inhibit inflammation in the body - keyword omega-3.
-However, they are extremely sensitive and should not be heated.
+When used correctly, they can inhibit inflammation in the body - keyword Omega-3.
+However, they are ultra sensitive and should not be heated.
 It's best to keep them in the fridge and pour them directly over your food.

-☝️ Linseed oil contains the most omega-3 of all vegan foods.
-It should not be missing in any kitchen.
-I dedicated an entire article to linseed oil because I find it so important.
-Read here how to get enough omega-3 fatty acids in your vegan diet .
-Tip : Put 2 tablespoons of linseed oil over your muesli in the morning!
+☝️ Flaxseed oil contains the most omega-3 of all vegan foods.
+It should be in every kitchen.
+I have dedicated an entire article to linseed oil because I think it is so important.
+Read here how you can incorporate enough omega-3 fatty acids into your vegan diet .
+Tip : Add 2 tablespoons of linseed oil to your muesli first thing in the morning!